-Sports clubs: Paris Saint-Germain, Paris FC, Red Star (football), Racing Club de France (Lagardère Paris Racing), Racing 92, Stade Français (rugby and omnisports), Paris Saint-Germain (handball), Ivry, Tremblay, Pontault-Combault (handball)
+Major sports clubs: Paris Saint-Germain, Paris FC, Red Star (football), Racing Club de France (Lagardère Paris Racing), Racing 92, Stade Français (rugby and omnisports), Paris Saint-Germain, Ivry, Tremblay, Pontault-Combault (handball)

-Competitions: finish of the Tour de France, French Open (tennis), VI Nations Championship (rugby union), 2024 Olympic Games, 2019 Women's Football World Cup, Paris-Bercy Tennis Masters.
+Major competitions: finish of the Tour de France, French Open tennis, Six Nations Tournament, 2024 Olympic Games, 2019 Women's World Cup, Paris-Bercy Tennis Masters.
 Racecourses (Auteuil, Longchamp, Saint-Cloud, Maisons-Laffitte, Vincennes)

 Festivals: Banlieues Bleues, Solidays, Rock en Seine, Fête de l'Humanité, Suresnes Cité Danse, Paris Plage, Fête des Loges, Foire du Trône.